fjnkt98/M5StackSimpleServo/README.md

 # M5StackSimpleServo

-A library for controlling servo motor in M5Stack
+A library for controlling servo motor in M5Stack.

+This library has been tested on the M5Stack Gray.

 ## Quick Start